Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ### Related products

 Related products in *BigCommerce* are used differently than in the *Actindo* standard. *Actindo* assigns the related products from *BigCommerce* the *Offer bundle* data type.
 For detailed information, see [Offer bundle](../../DataHub/UserInterface/04_DataTypeList.md#offer-bundle) in the *DataHub* documentation.
 In the *Actindo* standard, the offer bundles define offers that complete an offer.
-For example, a power supply unit that is required in addition to a device and part of the offer.
-In *BigCommerce*, the related products are used to present similar offers that may be of additional interest to the customer.
+For example, a power supply unit that is required in addition to a device and is part of the offer.
+In *BigCommerce*, on the other hand, the related products are used to present similar offers that may be of additional interest to the customer.
 You can select related products in the corresponding attribute.
 You can select only those products as related if they exist as *Omni-Channel* offers for the *BigCommerce* connection.
 These offers are displayed in *BigCommerce* as related if they are uploaded from *Actindo* and if they are available in the shop.

 **To do**: